How Data and Creativity Work Together

 That said, data does not give us the full picture, because it reflects the outcomes of human behavior, but not the human drive behind those behaviors.
 In other words, all the data in the world can’t tell us the “whys”.

 After all, we are complex, complicated beings, each with our own emotions, knowledge bases, worldviews, and experiences.
 The nuances of human motivation are far more intricate than any metric.
 If we want to create experiences that touch people, data alone might not suffice.

 Data vs. intuition

 Too often we’re told that data and metrics don’t mix with intuition and creativity, but this is limited, binary thinking.
-These approaches may seem like polar opposites, but each has its strengths, and if we favor one approach to the exclusion of the other, we’ll lose something valuable in the process.
+These approaches may seem like polar opposites, but each has its strengths, and if we favour one approach to the exclusion of the other, we’ll lose something valuable in the process.

 If data is king, then his parliament must be human creativity.
-PMs must adhere to data’s baseline, but we also need to be able to follow our gut, improvise, and draw inspiration from other areas of our lives as we build our products.
+We must adhere to data’s baseline, but we also need to be able to follow our gut, improvise, and draw inspiration from other areas of our lives as we build our products.